Music Software Installers Comparison

 Martinic

 The main product page tells you there has been an update with a badge.
 Each product has its own page, then you have to click on the Downloads page for each one.
 The version number is listed there, and the version number is in the filename — dmg with pkg inside.
-You licenses are handled with license files that are managed separately.
+Your licenses are handled with license files that are managed separately.

 Minimal Audio

 The downloads are pkg files whose version numbers are listed on the downloads page, but you have to rename them if you like keeping the old version.
+EDIT: They now have an all-in-one installer with the ability to separate plugin formats.

 Moog